larkintuckerllc/aws-architect-associate/3/3.1/cloudtrail/README.md

 > Sending data that is logged by CloudTrail to CloudWatch Logs or CloudWatch Events requires that you have at least one trail.

+**note:** Log files have digests that can be used to detect tampering (takes an hour for this to create).
+Log files are delivered every 5 minutes (with up to 15 minute delay on activity).

 ## Exercises

 Follow: